 - Unsafe and sometimes deadly allergic effects with organ failure may happen with Ziagen (abacavir oral solution).
-Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, loose stools, belly pain, flu-like signs, sore throat, cough, or trouble breathing.
+Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
 Do not restart Ziagen (abacavir oral solution) if you have had an allergic reaction.

 - The chance of allergic effects is raised in people who have a certain gene called HLA-B*5701.
 Do not take Ziagen (abacavir oral solution) if you have the HLA-B*5701 gene.
 Your doctor will check you for this gene before you start Ziagen (abacavir oral solution).
 Talk with your doctor.